bbernhard1/iTrain2MQTT/README.md

 As usual the debug output is send to serial monitor with 115200 baud.
 A second debug output and and command input option is the use a telnet client.

+#### Project Status:
+Well, so far this is mostly experimental.
+Altough it is working fine on my system I would classify it as early alpha version.
+It mainly supports my private needs and might be discontinued without further notice.

 #### Credits:
 The project use the Arduino z21 Library kindly provided by Philipp Gahtow. https://pgahtow.de/w/Z21_mobile/en